kaanbursa/customer_behavior/README.md

 ## Notebooks

-1. santander_preprocess.ipnby is used for cleaning the dataset and preprocessing
+1. preprocess.ipynb is used for cleaning the dataset and preprocessing
-2. EDA.ipnby is our notebook where we explore the dataset categorize try to extract meaning from visualization and informations.
+2. EDA.ipynb is our notebook where we explore the dataset categorize try to extract meaning from visualization and informations.
-3. Model.ipnby notebook is our notebook where we run different models to find the best predictor models
+3. model.ipynb notebook is our notebook where we run different models to find the best predictor models

 ## Data Understanding